kr4g/Klotho/README.md

 See VS Code integration section for more details.

----

-## Education

-### **Into the AlloVerse:**  *an Audiovisual Synthesis and Metacomposition tutorial series for working with AlloLib Playground and AlloPy*
+### **Into the AlloVerse:**  *tutorial series for working with AlloLib Playground and AlloPy*

+The [Colab notebook]() is the first in a tutorial series oriented toward the building and manipulation of *metacompositional* materials derived from the abstractions of music topology and synthesizing the materials as audiovisual compositions.

 The AlloLib Playground is an application development space for working with the classes and functions of the `AlloLib` and `Gamma` C++ libraries.
 The Playground thus sits "close to the metal" and allows users to work directly at the sample-level of audio synthesis and at the framerate of graphics rendering.

 `AlloPy`, implemented in Python, exists "above the metal" and serves as an abstract toolkit for working with low-level distributed systems such as AlloLib.

-When used in concert, AlloLib Playground and AlloPy form a computer-assisted composition framework for working with poly-sensory metacompositional materials and realizing the results with an audiovisual application.
+When used in concert, AlloLib Playground and AlloPy form a computer-assisted composition framework for working with poly-sensory *metacompositional* materials and realizing the results with a custom audiovisual application.
 Students, artists, composers, and researchers can then move freely between all levels of a distributed, multimedia composition system.

 *Coming soon...*